Chris Hero: NXT (2012–2013)

 On the May 8 NXT, Ohno turned face by apologizing to Regal, after which, he was attacked by the Wyatt Family.
 On the May 29 episode of NXT, Ohno competed in an 18-man battle royal to determine the number one contender to the NXT Championship, where he and Corey Graves were eliminated by Bray Wyatt.
 The following week Ohno and Graves teamed up to take on Luke Harper and Erick Rowan for the NXT Tag Team Championship but were defeated after Wyatt interfered.
 On the June 19 NXT, Ohno, Graves, and Adrian Neville were defeated by the Wyatt Family in a six-man tag team match.
 On the June 26 NXT, Graves and Ohno defeated Garrett Dylan and Scott Dawson to become number one contenders for the tag title, but were later attacked by the Wyatt Family as well as Dylan and Dawson.
 This attack led to Ohno suffering a storyline injury while he was pulled from NXT television tapings, reportedly due to his lack of commitment to physical conditioning programs.
 Ohno returned to in-ring action on the October 2 NXT, losing to Luke Harper.

-On November 8, 2013, Spradlin was released from WWE ending his first stint in the company.
+On November 8, 2013, Ohno was released from WWE ending his first stint in the company.
 After his release, he said that he had enjoyed the last 21 months and intended to continue with his independent career, including international dates in Europe and Japan.
-The split was reportedly on "good terms", with Hero saying that the door was open to a future with the WWE.
+The split was reportedly on "good terms", with Ohno saying that the door was open to a future with the WWE.
 He would go on to say, "In my exit interview, they said we would take a little while and revisit later on and see if things change".